bagder/uncurled/mine/dancer.md

 Open Source, tracing back to maybe even before 1990.

 We worked on and developed Dancer intensively for several years.
-In the late 1996, it struck me I should of course extend it so that it could exchange currency rates for us on command.
+In the late 1996, it struck me that I should add a feature that makes it offer currency exchange rates on command.
 How much is 100 SEK (Swedish crowns) in USD today?
 That was easy, but in order for the currency rates to be exact, I needed to download fresh rates from somewhere daily.
 I found an HTTP server that hosted rates, so I just needed a tool that could run on a schedule and download those updated numbers.